jd041/jd041.github.io/about.md

 <h1>About Me</h1>

 <p>I am passionate about computer systems and security with the intersection of machine learning.
 Previously, I was an undergraduate researcher at <a href="https://rise.cs.berkeley.edu/">RISELab</a> under the supervision of Professor <a href="https://people.eecs.berkeley.edu/~jegonzal/?_ga=2.99267613.225382571.1665274227-755746061.1635409893">Joseph Gonzalez</a> and Dr. <a href="https://www.linkedin.com/in/nathan-pemberton-3566816/">Nathan Pemberton</a>.
 I worked on the KaaS (Kernel as a Service) project.
-Now, I am working on the <a href="https://skyplane.org/">Skyplane</a> project at the <a href="https://sky.cs.berkeley.edu/">SkyLab</a>.
-I am also researching deep learning for code vulnerability detection under the supervision of Professor <a href="http://people.eecs.berkeley.edu/~daw/">David Wagner</a> and Professor <a href="https://surrealyz.github.io/">Yizheng Chen</a>.</p>
+Now, I am working on the <a href="https://skyplane.org/">Skyplane</a> project at the <a href="https://sky.cs.berkeley.edu/">SkyLab</a> with Professor Joseph Gonzalez and Professor <a href="http://people.eecs.berkeley.edu/~istoica/">Ion Stoica</a>.
+I am also researching deep learning for code vulnerability detection under the supervision of Professor <a href="https://surrealyz.github.io/">Yizheng Chen</a> and Professor <a href="http://people.eecs.berkeley.edu/~daw/">David Wagner</a>.</p>

 <p>In my free time, I enjoy playing basketball, poker, and video games.
 Recently, I'm learning to play guitar.</p>